Microsoft has no shortage of online services, computer products, and digital platforms.

 What is Microsoft SharePoint?

-Microsoft SharePoint is a mobile intranet allowing businesses and organizations to share and manage content, knowledge, and applications.
+Microsoft SharePoint is a mobile intranet tool allowing businesses and organizations to share and manage content, knowledge, and applications.
 SharePoint facilitates teamwork by helping users quickly find information and seamlessly collaborate across their organization.

 In a nutshell, SharePoint allows your organization to build a private website of sorts where you can post company information and share relevant news, files, data, and apps.
 This allows a business or group to streamline decision-making and information transfer better, helping everyone stay on the same page.